 She maintained an annual payment of £10 to ChurchTownSchool and gave much more besides.
 The opening to the public of The Whitworth Institute in September 1890 marked the beginning of Lady Louisa’s second major project in Darley Dale.
 The Institute comprised an indoor swimming pool, an assembly hall, various reading and committee rooms and eventually a library, a billiard room, a museum of natural history, a convenient hotel and a landscaped park.

 The Whitworth Institute was gifted to the people of Darley Dale and has recently undergone extensive renovations to ensure its continued use for future generations.
 Both Lady Louisa and Sir Joseph are buried in the grounds of St. Helen’s Church, Darley Dale.
+Watch the video below to view some of the wonderful history of The Whitworth Centre.

 Sir Joseph Whitworth